Sorcha Cusack: Career

-In 2011, Cusack played Prof. Joanna Pinnock in “Wild Justice”, S5:E2 of Lewis.
-In the same year she portrayed Hillary Nicholson in two episodes of the first series of Mrs. Brown's Boys.
+In 2011, Cusack played Prof. Joanna Pinnock in "Wild Justice", S5:E2 of Lewis.
+In the same year, she portrayed Hillary Nicholson in two episodes of the first series of Mrs. Brown's Boys.
 Susie Blake took over the role for the second and third series.
 Despite this, she did play the part of Justice Dickie in the 2014 film Mrs. Brown's Boys D'Movie.
 She was part of the main cast of the BBC adaptation of Father Brown from seasons 1 to 9.
-She played Mrs. McCarthy, the housekeeper and parish secretary.
+She played Mrs McCarthy, the housekeeper and parish secretary who makes award-winning scones.
 Cusack played Bridie Stevenson in the BBC television series River (2015).
+She also played Marthe, a vampire, the housekeeper at Sept Tours and companion to Ysabeau, in the television series A Discovery Of Witches, based upon the All Souls Trilogy book series by Deborah Harkness.

-Cusack has had an extensive career on stage including seasons at the Dublin in Dublin where she made her theatrical debut, the Abbey Theatre, Dublin, the Royal Shakespeare Company, the Royal Exchange, Manchester and The National Theatre in London.
+Cusack has had an extensive career on stage including seasons at the Gate Theatre in Dublin where she made her theatrical debut, the Abbey Theatre, Dublin, the Royal Shakespeare Company, the Royal Exchange, Manchester and The National Theatre in London.
 Her West End appearances include Maggie in Dancing at Lughnasa and Monica Murray in By the Bog of Cats with Holly Hunter.
-On Broadway she played Nora Clitheroie in Sean O'Casey's The Plough and the Stars and Lily Doherty in Brian Friel's The Freedom of the City at the Lincoln Centre in 2000.
+On Broadway she played Nora Clitheroie in Seán O'Casey's The Plough and the Stars and Lily Doherty in Brian Friel's The Freedom of the City at the Lincoln Centre in 2000.
+In 2023 she appeared in the Murdoch Mysteries episode "Do the Right Thing" parts 1 and 2.